- Bismarck Public Schools

 What do you do in AVID?

-- Learn how to take Cornell Notes in each of their classes.
+- Learn the Focused Note Taking process and apply them to each of their classes.

 - Learn test-taking strategies as well as time management and proper study skills.